amigavision/amigavision.github.io/overscale.md

 redirect_from: "/5x/"
 ---

-The Amiga core (aka.
-Minimig) on the MiSTer FPGA platform with AmigaVision now supports 5× PAL integer overscaling, crop and offsets on a *per-game* basis.
+The Amiga core on the MiSTer FPGA platform with AmigaVision now supports 5× PAL integer overscaling, crop and offsets on a *per-game* basis.
 And the optimal settings are all handled for you—transparently—within the AmigaVision setup.

 ##  What does this mean?